 More information is available here.

 Odds and Ends

 Green Bank is located in the Appalachian Mountains at an elevation of 2,700 feet (~823 meters).
-Weather in mid-May can still be quite cool at night and even during the day.
-Closed-toe shoes are required for tours of the GBT.
+Weather in mid-October can be quite cool at night and even during the day, so please pack appropriate clothing.

 Questions should be directed to Ryan Lynch (firstname.lastname@example.org)